LordHarsh/Face_Detection/README.md

 ### Step by step
-If you are new to Jupyter Notebooks then open the notebook from the button given below and see this step by step guide-
+If you are new to Jupyter Notebooks then open the notebook from the button ```Open in Colab``` given below and see this step by step guide(if you want, skip the details given in notebook)-
 * When notebook opens, click on ```Runtime``` and select ```Run all```.
 >> Each box appearing in the workspace is known as a cell.
 This option will rull all cells one by one.